 5. Center Part

-Going for an afro hairstyle doesn’t mean you need the round, halo shape.
-Nope!
-Adding in a part gives your hair even more texture by changing up the shape your hair falls.
-Best part is, you don’t need a haircut to achieve this style.
+Going for an afro hairstyle doesn’t mean you need the round halo shape.
+Adding in a part gives your hair even more interest by changing the way your hair falls.
+The best part is you don’t need a haircut to achieve this style.
 All you need to do is separate your hair along a part line and style to either side.

 6. Defined Curls and Side Part

 If a center part isn’t your jam, try a side part with defined curls.
-We like using Suave Professionals Luxe Style Infusion Curl Defining Gel Serum because of its innovative (and practical!) gel-serum combo formulation.
+We like using Suave Professionals Define & Shine Serum Gel because of its innovative gel-serum combo formulation.
 This isn’t the only serum we like for natural hair, but it’s certainly one of our faves for getting shiny, soft (not crunchy) defined curls.

 Bleaching natural hair is always an option.
-It will take extra time to get black hair up to blond, but it’s worth it to not totally damage your hair in one sitting.
+It will take extra time to get black hair up to blonde, but it’s worth it to not totally damage your hair in one sitting.
 If you are down for spending time in the salon regularly, you can get this gorgeous ombré look.
-Just be sure to do hair oil treatments in-between the bleaching sessions.
+However, just be sure to do hair oil treatments in between the bleaching sessions.

 9. The Frohawk